5 SEO Trends in 2022 for Your SEO Strategy

 Searching for Videos and Images

 There’s been an increase in the number of people searching for Google image, video, and image results this year.
 According to video consumption statistics, video is the #1 source of information for 66% of people and there are over 2 billion people on YouTube.
 You can continue to optimize your images through explicit image alt tags and structured data by using structured data to markup your images.
 Having an attractive website doesn’t matter if you don’t have an SEO strategy.
-When you build your website, you must consider SEO.
+When you build your website, you must consider SEO trends.

 In all your digital marketing efforts, the website is the focal point.
 Your website must be built with SEO in mind so that you may better understand your customers and their purchasing journey.
 Quality content that is relevant to your customer’s needs should be created and optimized to ensure relevancy and connection to your customers.